 Try to get on any calls with customers and observe the conversation like a fly on the wall.
 Try connecting to key customers’ account management representatives to get an overview and outline of challenges in each of their accounts.

 Product is your baby.
+It doesn’t matter what you call it – product, service, app, whatever.
 Understanding the product first hand, its market and financials is important.
 Below are things you may want to consider:

-Get in touch with the best SME or Quality Engineer in the engineering team and get a demo of the product.
+Get in touch with the best Subject Matter Expert or Quality Engineer or someone who’s a go-to person for that product and get a demo of it.
 Ask a lot of questions.
 Don’t squelch those seemingly silly ones.

 Meet up with a customer support engineer and get a demo of the product.
 Like you did with the SME, ask a lot of questions.
 Doing this helps understand how the product is understood by both these people.
 Understanding the product’s story is important.